 Jarvis led the Zimbabwe attack at the Under 19s World Cup in Malaysia in March 2008 before making his full one-day international debut in October of the same year, aged 20/

-Jarvis had to wait just under two years for his Test debut against Bangladesh due to Zimbabwe’s exile from international cricket, but he took second-innings figures of 4-61 in a win on his home ground of Harare.
+He had to wait just under two years for his Test debut against Bangladesh due to Zimbabwe’s exile from international cricket, but he took second-innings figures of 4-61 in a win on his home ground of Harare.

-A talented junior Rugby Union player, Jarvis went on to return two five-wicket hauls in Test match cricket, 5-64 against New Zealand at Bulawayo and 5-54 against the West Indies in Barbados, a spell which alerted Lancashire cricket director Mike Watkinson to his ability.
+A talented junior Rugby Union player, Jarvis went on to take two five-wicket hauls in Tests - 5-64 against New Zealand at Bulawayo and 5-54 against the West Indies in Barbados, a spell which alerted Lancashire cricket director Mike Watkinson to his ability.